mateoschaerer/Proteindesign2.0/README.md

 ```
 To get the path, similar to pdb file right click on folder where you want the results to be downloaded and select "copy as path".

+#results
+# Interpreting results

+The Results folder will contain the output of every job you have ran sorted by SlurmID (ex. output_PID-1513444).
+In the output of a specific job ID you'll find the AF_output directory.
+Here you'll find a list of directories of the following form (test_binder_final_0_sample=1).
+In this case it corresponds to design 0 of the project and sequence 1.
+The relevant PBD to use is the ranked_0.pdb file.
+The RFdiffusion directory contains the structure hallucinated by the RFdiffusion model.
+There are multiple files but the relevant ones are the .pdb files.
+The sequence of the particular desings can be found in the sequences directory.
+There is 1 Fasta file per design and all sequences can be found in the same file.
+Lastly the summary.txt shows the RMSD of each design and sequence.

+\```
+Results
+└── output_PID-1513444
+    ├── AF_output
+    │   ├── ld.so.cache
+    │   └── test_binder_final_0_sample=1
+    │       ├── features.pkl
+    │       ├── msas
+    │       │   ├── mgnify_hits.sto
+    │       │   ├── pdb_hits.hhr
+    │       │   ├── small_bfd_hits.sto
+    │       │   └── uniref90_hits.sto
+    │       ├── ranked_0.pdb
+    │       ├── ranked_1.pdb
+    │       ├── ranked_2.pdb
+    │       ├── ranked_3.pdb
+    │       ├── ranked_4.pdb
+    │       ├── ranking_debug.json
+    │       ├── relaxed_model_1_pred_0.pdb
+    │       ├── relax_metrics.json
+    │       ├── result_model_1_pred_0.pkl
+    │       ├── result_model_2_pred_0.pkl
+    │       ├── result_model_3_pred_0.pkl
+    │       ├── result_model_4_pred_0.pkl
+    │       ├── result_model_5_pred_0.pkl
+    │       ├── timings.json
+    │       ├── unrelaxed_model_1_pred_0.pdb
+    │       ├── unrelaxed_model_2_pred_0.pdb
+    │       ├── unrelaxed_model_3_pred_0.pdb
+    │       ├── unrelaxed_model_4_pred_0.pdb
+    │       └── unrelaxed_model_5_pred_0.pdb
+    ├── RFdiffusion_pdbs
+    │   ├── test_binder_final_0.pdb
+    │   ├── test_binder_final_0.trb
+    │   └── traj
+    │       ├── test_binder_final_0_pX0_traj.pdb
+    │       └── test_binder_final_0_Xt-1_traj.pdb
+    ├── sequences
+    │   └── test_binder_final_0.fa
+    └── summary.txt

+\```